tfortunato/handsfree.js/README.md

 ### Visual Debugging

 The debugger is loaded into the first element in the DOM with the `.handsfree-debug-wrap`.
 If one doesn't exist, then it's added as the last root element of `body`.
+You should rarely need to debug visually, and it's preferred that you don't draw into this canvas at all.

 ### Plugins
 Handsfree is built around a plugin architecture, which allows us to easily add and share functionality.
 We can even disable them!